Slamming Forces During Water Entry of a Simple Harmonic Oscillator: Results

 where $F$ is the impact force on the body.
 As a consequence of large $\sigma$, the speed of the body does not change appreciably during the slamming phase and the impact force reaches a limiting curve (in practice, when $\sigma=3$, the maximum impact force is already 96\% of the infinite $\sigma$ case).
 Hence, we can define an impact drag coefficient $\textrm{C}_\textrm{F}$ based on $\textrm{d} m / \textrm{d} x$ as

 Assuming a heavy impactor with a given nose shape, $\textrm{C}_\textrm{F}$ is a function of time (or, interchangeably, depth) alone.
-The impact drag coefficient for the high $\sigma$ limit reported by Shiffman and Spencer \cite{shiffman1945sphere2} agrees excellently with rigid experiments performed with $V=$ 2 to 6 m/s and $R=$ 22.23 mm or 29.64 mm, as shown in figure \ref{fig:model}(b).
-The experimental curves collapse with the inertial force scale $\frac{1}{2} \rho V^2 \pi R^2$ and impact time scale $R/V$.
+The impact drag coefficient for the high $\sigma$ limit reported by \cite{shiffman1945sphere2} agrees excellently with rigid experiments performed with $V=$ 2 to 6 m/s and $R=$ 22.23 mm or 29.64 mm, as shown in figure \ref{fig:model}(b).
+The experimental curves collapse with the inertial force scale $\frac{1}{2} \rho V^2 \pi R^2$ and impact time scale $R/V$, indicating that the added mass during the slamming phase is independent of both the impactor speed and the size of the splash and air cavity, which vary throughout the experimental range of impact speeds.
+Because the nose is not a complete hemisphere in the $R=29.64$ mm rigid experiments (it is a complete hemisphere in all other experiments), the force curves in figure \ref{fig:model}(b) are truncated at the point where the outer edge of the nose would first contact the undisturbed free surface.
+However, the peak force, which is the primary quantity of interest and used for comparison with the flexible experiments, is still captured accurately.
+Furthermore, the rigid results for both radii agree well with the numerous classic experimental studies for the force of impact on a rigid sphere in terms of both scaling and peak impact drag coefficient \citep{watanabe1934resistance, moghisi1981experimental, richardson1948impact, may1948drag, may1950virtualmass}.